Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Deep Metric Learning

 However, the above methods always require classifier parameters, which incur large memory and computational costs in both the forward and backward passes of large-scale deep learning.
 When dot products are employed for classification this is still acceptable to some extent.
 However, with more complex modules, e.g. QAConv \cite{Liao-ECCV2020-QAConv} where a full feature map convolution is required for matching, learning with class signatures is difficult to scale up.

 Therefore, for large-scale deep metric learning, we consider removing classification layers.
-Accordingly, pairwise verification or binary classification is another solution \cite{yi2014deep,li2014cuhk03}.
+Accordingly, pairwise matching between mini-batch samples is another solution \cite{yi2014deep,li2014cuhk03}.
 We adopt QAConv as our baseline method, which is the recent state of the art for generalizable person re-identification.
 It constructs query adaptive convolutional kernels on the fly for image matching, which suits pairwise learning.
-However, the original design of QAConv learning is based on the so-called class memory, which stores one feature map for each class for image-to-class matching, instead of using pairwise matching among mini-batch samples.
+However, the original design of QAConv learning is based on the so-called class memory, which stores one feature map for each class for image-to-class matching, instead of using pairwise matching between mini-batch samples.
 Considering the matching complexity of the QAConv layer, this is not efficient in large-scale learning.
 Therefore, we only consider pairwise matching between mini-batch samples for QAConv, and remove its class memory.